Rohit19060/Bazaar-Ceramics/README.md

 - [CSS](https://youtu.be/d1tP7ow7HbQ "CSS - Second Step Towards Web Development"): For Designing

-- [MySQL](https://www.mysql.com/): For database, Simple to make query and relational tables
+- [MySQL](https://www.mysql.com/ "MySQL"): For database, Simple to make query and relational tables

-- JavaScript: For Writing scripts to make alert popup and AJAX request for realtime sync
+- JavaScript: For Writing scripts to make alert popup and AJAX request for real-time sync

 ## 📂 Directory Structure

-- `index.php` Main entry file for the app
+> [`index.php`](https://github.com/Rohit19060/Bazaar-Ceramics/blob/main/index.php "Bazaar Ceramics"): Main entry file for the app

-- `Other Directories` The Purpose of the directory is according to their respective name
+> `Other Directories`: The Purpose of the directory is according to their respective name

 ## 🎊 Future Updates